skx/yal/README.md

 ## Brief Overview

-To set a global variable use `set!`:
+To set the contents of a variable use `set!`:

     (set! foo "bar")